hongphucsoftware/Craftly-Living/replit.md

 - July 15, 2025.
 Fixed onboarding form submission by updating schema to handle budget field properly
 - July 15, 2025.
 Migrated database from Neon to Supabase PostgreSQL with full data preservation
 - July 15, 2025.
 Verified all API endpoints and database operations working correctly with Supabase
+- July 15, 2025.
+Completely removed Neon database dependencies and switched to standard PostgreSQL
+- July 15, 2025.
+Updated all API endpoints to use pg driver with proper SSL configuration for Supabase
 ```

 ## User Preferences